 University of California, Irvine

-Nina Bandelj is Professor of Sociology and Co-Director of Center for Organizational Research at the University of California, Irvine.
-She received her PhD from Princeton University and was awarded the Lipset Best Dissertation Prize.
-Her research examines the social and cultural bases of economic phenomena, determinants and consequences of globalization, and social change in postsocialist Europe.
+Nina Bandelj is professor of sociology and associate vice provost for faculty development at the University of California, Irvine.
+An economic sociologist, Bandelj studies how social relations, culture, power and emotions influence economic and organizational processes, including investment and debt, inequality, globalization, postsocialist transformations, and ideas about economy.
 Her articles have been published in the American Sociological Review, Social Forces, Theory and Society, and Socio-Economic Review, among others.
-Her monographs include From Communists to Foreign Capitalists: The Social Foundations of Foreign Direct Investment in Postsocialist Europe (Princeton University Press, 2008), Economy and State: A Sociological Perspective (Polity Press, 2010, with Elizabeth Sowers), Economic Sociology of Work (ed., Emerald Publishing, 2009), The Cultural Wealth of Nations (ed., Stanford University Press, 2011, with Frederick F. Wherry) and Socialism Vanquished, Socialism Challenged: Eastern Europe and China, 1989-2009 (ed., Oxford University Press, 2012, with Dorothy Solinger).
-She currently serves as one of the editors of Socio-Economic Review and is Past-Chair of Economic Sociology Section of the
+Her books include From Communists to Foreign Capitalists: The Social Foundations of Foreign Direct Investment in Postsocialist Europe (Princeton University Press, 2008), Economy and State: A Sociological Perspective (Polity Press, 2010, with Elizabeth Sowers), Economic Sociology of Work (ed., Emerald Publishing, 2009), The Cultural Wealth of Nations (ed., Stanford University Press, 2011, with Frederick F. Wherry) and Socialism Vanquished, Socialism Challenged: Eastern Europe and China, 1989-2009 (ed., Oxford University Press, 2012, with Dorothy Solinger).
+Bandelj is past Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford, the Max Planck Institute for the Study of Societies and the European University Institute.
+She is an honorary member of the Sociological Research Association, and a recipient of the Distinguished Mid-Career Award for Service and the Dynamic Womxn Award for Academic Achievement.
+She holds a lifetime appointment as Professor at the Faculty of Social Sciences, University of Ljubljana.
+Currently, Bandelj serves as one of the editors of Socio-Economic Review, Treasurer of the Society for the Advancement of Socio-Economics, and Vice-President-Elect of the American Sociological Association.
+She received her Ph.D. from Princeton University.

 Technical University of Berlin, Germany